coenm/RepoM/docs/mdsource/ActionList.source.md

 This action makes it possible to copy text to the clipboard.

+Custom properties:

+- Name: The name of the item (required, string, evaulated)
+- Enabled: If the action is clickable (optional, boolean/string, evaluated, default true)
+- Text: The text to copy to the clipboard (required, string, evaluated)

+Example:

+snippet: RepositoryActionsClipboardCopy01

 ## sonarcloud-set-favorite@1

 Action to mark a repository as favorite within SonarCloud.
 This action requires the use of the SonarCloud plugin.